Kilt, Black Watch tartan

 A kilt pin is for pure decoration and to be fastened to the outer apron about three inches up from the bottom of your kilt and about two inches from the apron fringes.

-Some will say a kilt pin, due to its weight, helps keeping the kilt down in windy weather.
+Some will say that a kilt pin, due to its weight, helps keeping the kilt down in windy weather.
 It is not my experience.
+For obvious reasons a kilt pin is not welcome on board a flight.

 Kilt pins are available in many designs.
 From about £10.